 - Enjoy Sunday markets with live music

-6. Phuket Old Town – Best for Culture & Food
+6. Phuket Old Town: Best for Culture & Food

 Old Town is colourful, historic, and totally Instagram-worthy.
 The streets are lined with old Sino-Portuguese shophouses painted in pink, yellow, and blue.
 There’s no beach here, but the food, history, and street art make up for it.
 Great for one or two nights as part of a bigger Phuket trip.
+Phuket Old Town is the best base for culture and food, with the island’s cheapest accommodation and its only proper walkable grid of shophouses, cafés and night markets, but no beach on the doorstep.

 - Wander Thalang Road and snap photos of pretty buildings